 - Mold and mildew

-Please note that all wardrobe maintenance tips are based on our personal experience.
+Please note that all clothing care tips are based on my personal experience.
 None of them are intended to replace common sense or professional advice.
 Please use the recommendations at your own risk and adjust them to your individual needs.

 Fabric moths, specifically their larvae, are the enemy number one for wool or other natural hairs.
 The moths lay their eggs in such garments, and the larvae live on the fibers – leaving big holes in your most loved coat or sweater that hardly can be fixed.
 The best prevention is to wear your clothes regularly as moths love it cozy and quiet.
 A wool scarf, somewhere forgotten in the corner of your closet, though, can be the starting point for a big feast and extensive damage.